 The final 15 minutes was pure, cagey, intense football with neither team wanting to lose but still willing to take every chance to win.
 Jack Ryan finally put the game to bed in the 93rd minute.
 Ryan brushed past South defender Jack Bowman, saw the keeper off the line and lobbed it over Wright’s head for the winner!

-After the game Warriors manager praised his win “Very happy with the result, we didn’t have a lot of depth in the attack on the bench but credit to the boys for coming through.
+After the game Warriors Manager Rob Clarke praised the win “Very happy with the result, we didn’t have a lot of depth in the attack on the bench but credit to the boys for coming through.
 Bay Kurtz probably played the best game he’s ever played.”

 Olympia will now be away to the current title holders Devonport Strikers next Saturday at Valley Road in a huge clash which could decide the fate of the championship winner.

 “Last time we went to Valley Road we were very dissapointed with how we played, a must win or realistically we can’t win the league”